[Lead Image Courtesy of Mike Ingram]

 Indeed, as the research for this article demonstrates, the more the decision to grant HORIBA MIRA planning consent is examined, the more far reaching seem to be the consequences and the more questions are prompted.

-Indeed, it can be suggested that, whereas the first Battle of Bosworth was about who would govern England, the Second Battle of Bosworth may come to be defined as being about what value we place on Britain’s most significant battlefield heritage and just who is fit to govern it?
+Indeed, it can be suggested that, whereas the first Battle of Bosworth was about who would govern England, the Second Battle of Bosworth may come to be defined as being about what value we place on Britain’s most significant battlefield and landscape heritage and just who is fit to govern it?

 “We don’t have any further comment to make beyond the statement and the previous questions we’ve answered for you.”